TOSIT-IO/tdp-website/content/reports/231020-contributors.md

 ---
 # Meeting notes October 20th, 2023

+## General notes

+Project is actively preparing for the release of TDP 1.1 The proposed bill of materials will be published under the project and is currently is a PR [tdp#90](https://github.com/TOSIT-IO/TDP/pull/90).

+The focus of the release is to create coherence with upstreams Apache repositories as well as fixing minor issues.

 ## Pull Requests

 - [tdp-observability#52](https://github.com/TOSIT-IO/tdp-observability/pull/52) : @kpgtek will review.
 DGFIP manages the subject